mswarasi/General-MultiplexBayes/README.md

 ##################################################

-The code are illustrated using synthetic chlamydia/gonorrhea data observed from a three-stage hierarchical (H3) protocol.
-First, read in the observed data, import the source code, and provide information about the pool sizes.
+To illustrate the code, we use synthetic data for chlamydia and gonorrhea that were observed using a three-stage hierarchical (H3) protocol.
+To begin, you should read in the observed data, import the source code, and provide details about the pool sizes.

 #### Set the working directory:
 setwd(dir = "C:\\programs")